4GeeksAcademy/html-tutorial-exercises-course/exercises/01.1-Hello-World/README.md

 ## 📝 Instructions:

-1. Please `remove` the current website content and `add` this two tags to your website HTML and build your website to see the results.
+1. Please `remove` the current website content and `add` this two tags to your website HTML and press "build" to see the results.

 ![Build](../../.learn/assets/build.png?raw=true)